Stefan Mossor

 Stefan Adolf Mossor (23 October 1896, Kraków - 22 September 1957) was a Polish general.
-Member of the Polish Legions.
-1928 - 1930 studied at École Supérieure de Guerre in Paris.
+He was a member of the Polish Legions.
+From 1928 to 1930, he studied at École Supérieure de Guerre in Paris.
 In the Second Polish Republic he reached the rank of the lieutenant colonel.
-Taken prisoner by the Germans during the invasion of Poland.
+He was taken prisoner by the Germans during the invasion of Poland.